LouXonline/LouXonline.github.io/_posts/2024-06-22-first-post.md

 ### <b>What to post?</b>

 Since social media is out of question at this point, what kind of posts will I be doing in here?
 Instead of quick 'stories' with pictures and videos from what is happening at the moment (which I find a little privacy obstructive), I will be doing more insightful posts.
-In the first days of the website, there will be more posts about some work and projects I have laid my hands on.
+On the first days of the website, there will be more posts about some work and projects I have laid my hands on.
 But it will not stay that way for long.
 As I have mentioned, I want to document what is possible when it comes to my past involvements in projects.
 Once that stage is over, it will be a mix between this and adventures, experiences, ideas, and goals for the future.

 For the professional related content, there will be more technical stuff, but I will also try to give a simpler view into what is going on.
 This way, more people may get to know more about my work and in turn it is self proof that I understand the concepts at a great level: